 What Will You Study

 Lancaster University’s innovative BSc Sports and Exercise Science is one of the first in the UK to be delivered by a medical school.
 Lancaster Medical School is recognised for its subject expertise, supportive community and satisfied students.
-This is your chance to study sports and exercise science within an academically rigorous environment and combine scientific knowledge with professional practice.
+This is your chance to study sports and exercise science within an academically rigorous environment and to combine scientific knowledge with professional practice.

 You will explore the science behind human performance in sports, exercise and health.
 The course balances scientific focus with employability, so you will study anatomy, physiology, biomechanics and psychology alongside subjects such as nutrition, digital technologies in sport and exercise, public health challenges, and how to become a sports and exercise scientist.
 Plus you can tailor your degree to your personal and professional interests through a range of elective modules, such as entrepreneurship and sport and exercise related medicine.